Something Green Gift Shop

 Fossil – Shark tooth ( Striatolamia macrota )

-Add a fascinating piece of the ancient ocean to your fossil collection with this shark tooth from the extinct shark species Striatolamia macrota , which lived approximately 54 million years ago during the Eocene Period.
+Add a fascinating piece of ancient seas to your fossil collection with this shark tooth from the extinct shark species Striatolamia macrota , which lived approximately 54 million years ago during the Eocene period.

 Although this shark only grew to about 3.5 meters in length, its teeth were remarkably large and powerful – a clear sign of its prowess as a predator.
-It lived in warm, low-salinity oceans, areas that once covered large parts of the world, including places where oceans today no longer exist.
+It lived in warm, low-salinity seas, areas that once covered much of the world, including places where oceans no longer exist today.

 Why you'll love it:

-• A unique shark's tooth that provides a glimpse of Earth's prehistory and ancient marine environments.
+• A unique shark tooth that provides a glimpse into Earth's prehistory and ancient marine environments.

 • Ethically collected and presented in an acrylic capsule making it ideal for both display and preservation.

-• Exciting connection to today's sand sharks (Odontaspididae), to which this extinct species is closely related.
+• Exciting connection to modern-day sand sharks (Odontaspididae), to which this extinct species is closely related.

-• A perfect gift for both children and adults with an interest in nature, science or the history of the sea.
+• A perfect gift for both children and adults with an interest in nature, science or marine history.

 Facts about the fossil:

-• Species: Striatolamia macrota (the genus means "grooved shark's tooth" in Latin, a reference to the grooved surface of the tooth).
+• Species: Striatolamia macrota (the genus means “serrated shark tooth” in Latin, a reference to the tooth’s serrated surface).

-• Epoch: The Eocene period, about 54 million years ago.
+• Time period: Eocene period, about 54 million years ago.

 • Place of origin: The fossil comes from Morocco.